 Lastly, I’m not a pecan pie baker, but I’ve recently seen pecans at Lidl, so I don’t think anyone will have to go without.

 This is a year where I’ve decided on sitting out Thanksgiving, but having just written this post I’m now craving my slice of turkey slathered with gravy with a side of mashed potatoes, stuffing, and cranberry sauce.
-While that’s not on my menu tomorrow, I’ll still be giving thanks for what I do have and wish you all a good meal tomorrow no matter what is on your plate.
+While that’s not on my menu this year, I’ll still be giving thanks for what I do have, and wish you all a good Thanksgiving meal, no matter what is on your plate.

-You can check out how German’s celebrate their version of Thanksgiving here.
+MORE: Learn how Germans celebrate their own version of Thanksgiving here.